 Rental income can be utilized as qualifying income by Applicants who own investment properties.
-Generally, the Applicant does not need a history of managing properties in order to rely upon rental income.
+The Applicant does not need a history of managing properties in order to rely upon rental income.
+The following are the acceptable methods of calculation.

 Method One | Tax Returns